ads-mirrors/nrel-energyplus/src/Transition/OutputRulesFiles/OutputChanges25-1-0-to-25-2-0.md

 #### Material:Air

 The `Output:Constructions` has two possible keys: `Materials` and `Constructions`.
 Both were adding a table named `Material:Air`.
 The Constructions one was renamed to `Material:Air CTF Summary` to match the surrounding tables.

+#### Fuel Supply

+When using `Generator:FuelSupply`, the header was written twice in the EIO Initialization Summary as `! <Fuel Supply>,...` leading to two identical tables in the HTML report.